mcosovic/JuliaGrid.jl/docs/src/examples/pmuStateEstimation.md

 ---

 ## Base Case Analysis
-Once the measurements are obtained, the state estimation model is created:
+Once the measurements are defined, we create the state estimation model:
 ```@example pmuStateEstimation
 analysis = pmuStateEstimation(monitoring)
 nothing # hide
 ```

-Next, the model is solved to obtain the WLS estimator for bus voltages, and the results are used to compute powers:
+Next, we solve the model to obtain the WLS estimate for bus voltages and compute the resulting powers:
 ```@example pmuStateEstimation
 stateEstimation!(analysis; power = true, verbose = 1)
 nothing # hide
 ```

-This enables users to observe the estimated bus voltages along with the corresponding power values:
+We can inspect the estimated bus voltages together with the corresponding power values:
 ```@example pmuStateEstimation
 printBusData(analysis; show)
 nothing # hide
 ```

-Users can also compare these results with those obtained from AC power flow:
+We can also compare these results with those obtained from AC power flow:
 ```@example pmuStateEstimation
 power!(powerFlow)
 printBusData(powerFlow; show)
 nothing # hide
 ```

-Additionally, estimated power flows at branches can be examined:
+We can also inspect the estimated branch power flows:
 ```@example pmuStateEstimation
 printBranchData(analysis; show)
 nothing # hide